 We travel on to Kyoto via Himeji-jo Castle, a sight to behold.
 Built in 1580, this 5-storey castle is not only a fantastic example of amazing architecture, but a great insight into ancient life in Japan.
 From Hiroshima to Himeji-jo, the journey takes approx. 1 hr, and then it's a further 1 hr on to Kyoto.
 Once in Kyoto there is just so much to do - this ancient city boasts over 2,000 temples, shrines and gardens!

-There are no activities planned for day 14 and you are able to depart the hotel at any time.
-Check out time is 12 noon.
+There are no activities planned for the day and you're able to depart the hotel at any time.
+Check out time is 12.00pm.
 If you are departing later, you can arrange luggage storage at the hotel.